—— DRAFT ——

-Foot Bench – Typically equal in height or slightly above the top of the stones.
+Foot Bench / Platform – Typically slightly above the top of the stones.
 The primary purpose of the foot bench is comfortable access to the sitting bench and for resting feet while sitting.
-Bathers may also sit on the foot bench and it is recommended that a suitable place be provided for one or two people if space allows.
+Bathers, particularly young children, may also sit on the foot bench and it is recommended that a suitable place be provided for one or two people if space allows.

-Walking Platform – Typically 45cm (18”) below the foot bench.
+Steps / Platform – Typically 40-45cm (16-18”) below the foot bench.
 The platform provides navigation space to the foot benches.

 Sauna Round – One period of time in the sauna followed by one period of time outside of the sauna cooling off.
 Time in the sauna may be anywhere from perhaps 5 to 20 minutes.
 Time outside cooling off may range from a similar time to perhaps one hour or more.